Kim family (North Korea): Kim Jong Un

 Kim Jong Un became North Korea's Supreme Leader on 29 December 2011.
 He married Ri Sol-ju in either 2009 or 2010, and the couple reportedly had a daughter, Kim Ju Ae, in 2012.
-His sister Kim Yo Jong had fallen out of favor with her brother for a few years, but in 2017, she was elevated by Kim Jong Un to the powerful Central Committee of the Workers' Party of Korea.
+His sister Kim Yo Jong had fallen out of favor with her brother for a few years, but in 2017, she was elevated by Kim Jong Un to the Central Committee of the Workers' Party of Korea.
 Kim Jong Un made an effort to distinguish himself from the reputations of his father and brothers and has promoted the image of an academic who possesses a masculine and extroverted demeanor.

 In April 2020, a three-week absence from public view led to speculation that Kim was seriously ill or dead, but no clear evidence of any health problem came to light.
 He continued to appear in public rarely over the following months, possibly because of health problems or the risk of COVID-19.
 In August, it was reported that Kim had ceded a degree of authority to his sister, Kim Yo Jong, giving her responsibility for relations with South Korea and the United States and making her his de facto second-in-command.

 Possible successors

 Kim Ju Ae

 Kim Ju Ae is the daughter of North Korean supreme leader Kim Jong Un and his wife Ri Sol-ju.

 Kim Ju Ae appeared in public for the first time at a missile launch in November 2022.
 She had made five public appearances by early February 2023.
 State media initially called her Kim Jong Un's "beloved" daughter, but soon began using the adjective "respected", which is reserved only for the most honoured members of North Korean society, such as Kim Ju Ae's parents.
 Some analysts believe that her new public profile is an attempt to present the Kim family in the fashion of a traditional monarchy or a response to rivalries within the North Korean government.
 It has also led to speculation that she has been chosen as her father's successor, which could make her the first woman to serve as Supreme Leader.

+In February 2026, the South Korean National Intelligence Service (NIS) stated that Kim Ju Ae had completed successor training and had become the official designated successor of her father.
+They cited her attendance at military events, her increased involvement in policy decisions, and a visit to the Kumsusan Palace of the Sun, which is a symbol of the bloodline.
+She was then reported to be appointed within the Korean People's Army's Missile Administration on 22 February 2026 by her father.